Ilene0413/events/README.md

-﻿# events

-**London Theatre Plus**
+﻿**London Theatre Plus**
     The app does the following:
         Have customers create accounts on our application Provide customers with the ability to search for shows in London theatres.
         Ability to purchase and/or save events
         Show customer a list of their purchases and saved events

 **Technology used includes:**
     JQuery